nitsud33/driving-history-root/README.md

-1) The file of raw driving history data seems like a data feed to me, and in my experience data feeds will always have lots of unexpected errors, so I wanted to make sure there were good tests around validation of the input.
+1) The file of raw driving history data seems like a data feed to me, and in my experience data feeds will always have lots of unexpected errors, so I wanted to make sure there were good tests around validation of the input (null lines, empty lines, blank lines, lines that had unexpected words).
 2)  I kind of only considered the Trip lines to be real data.
 The driver names, to me, are just filters.
 I think we should keep all the (valid) trip data, and we can decide later which data we want to actually analyze and see.